May 21st, 2017

-Our Analee Lacy Bomber works great for this look, the lace sleeves and delicate detail make this an attractive lightweight jacket that can be worn most days.
-It’s not as fitted as your regular bomber, with no ribbed cuffs or a collar, so it works great as a jacket to wear indoors or to add a layer in warmer months.
+Our Dust Quilt Bomber Jacket works great for this look, the dusty ink colour and quilted detail make this an attractive lightweight jacket that can be worn most days.
+It’s a great transition piece and works great as a jacket to wear indoors or to add a layer in warmer months.

 Feeling inspired?
 Take a look at our jacket range and recreate some of these looks yourself.

 From Kanye West to Sergio Ramos, bomber jackets are everywhere.
 They have a timeless appeal but still give off an effortlessly cool vibe.
 And one that can be transformed to reflect many styles.

 It’s a perfect transitional layer for those surprising warmer winter days but also functions as a layer to wear to work or at the pub with your mates.

 If you’ve been considering trying the look, check out this quick guide on how to style one from our Superdry jackets range.
 We’ve got plenty of choice in terms of shapes and textures, so you can choose the one that’s right for you.

 Look One: Smart for work and everything in-between

 Our Moody Night Flight Lite Bomber Jacket is the ideal choice if you’re looking to create a smart casual look.
 This jacket’s material is lightweight and comfortable, ideal for overlaying a basic tee, which can be paired with blue jeans.
 You could even team it up with a slim fit cardigan if you’re braving the cold.
 The black colour is a perfect match with some high tops to nail that All-American vibe.

 Look Two: Road ready